yaxianfan/ign-gazebo/tutorials/distributed_simulation.md

 ### Discovery

 Once the `ign-gazebo` instance is started, it will begin a process of discovering peers in the network.
-Each peer will send an announcement when it joins or leaves the network, and also periodically sends a heartbeat.
+Each peer will send an announcement in the `/announce` topic when it joins or leaves the network, and also periodically sends a heartbeat on `/hearbeat`.

 Simulation is allowed to begin once each secondary has discovered the primary and the primary has discovered the correct number of secondaries.